Ryandry1st/QuaDRiGA-Simulation-Extensions/README.md

 # FB_Quadriga
-  Code repository for working on Quadriga simulations
+  Code repository for working on Quadriga simulations.
+The average time to run a simulation is usually around 30 minutes to 1 hour, so plan accordingly.
   </br></br></br>

 ## Goals